w-coleman-moore/ePortfolio/EnhancementTwo.md

 This artifact was part of my Final Project from CS-405 Secure Coding, which I took in September 2019.
 In that class, I was given a small C++ project with five source files and I was to find vulnerabilities and security flaws in the project code.
 As part of the Final Project in that class, I created a document that listed the vulnerabilities and security flaws I found and the solutions I implemented.

 My enhancements to the project were to use visual assessment and static analysis tools on a more complicated set of C++ code files.
 The project I selected came from a website that provides source code files for various types of projects (CodeWithC, 2014).
-I chose the Railway Reservation System, which is a project consisting of one C++ file.
+I chose the Railway Reservation System, which is a project consisting of one C++ file and listed and described by CodeWithC (2014).
 I completed the enhancements using this project and created a document that lists the code and the analysis results.

 The original project was written in C++ on the Eclipse Integrated Development Environment (IDE).
 For the enhancement project, I chose the Visual Studio IDE, which includes a built-in static analysis tool.